 Step 5: Add the Tailwind class where necessary

-Lastly, you just need to add the necessary utility classes to your components.
-For example on our body, we will add bg-white dark:bg-black.
-When the dark class is present on the <head>, the bg-black code will be applied to our body.
-For a better explanation, see the Tailwind docs .
+Finally, add the appropriate Tailwind utility classes to your components.
+For example, on the <body> element you might use bg-white dark:bg-black.
+When the .dark class is present on the <html> element, the dark:bg-black class will take effect.
+For a better explanation, see the Tailwind docs.

 Conclusion